- Started a career-high 16 games at LG last season, one of three Green Bay linemen (David Bakhtiari, Bryan Bulaga) to open every game in 2016.

-- Started the first games of his career in 2015, opening at RG at Detroit in Week 13 in place of an injured T.J.
-Lang and at LG in Week 17 vs. Minnesota with Josh Sitton sliding to LT in place of an injured David Bakhtiari.
+- Made his first career starts in 2015, opening at RG at Detroit in Week 13 in place of an injured T.J.
+Lang and at LG in Week 17 vs. Minnesota with Josh Sitton sliding to LT in place of an injured Bakhtiari.

 - Appeared in all 16 games in 2014, seeing limited action on offense at both guard spots and as an extra lineman, and on special teams.
 Also played in both playoff contests.